telerik/blazor-docs/styling-and-themes/theme-swatches.md

 ### Comparing Built-in Swatches

-You can explore built-in theme swatches on the [live Telerik UI for Blazor demos](https://demos.telerik.com/blazor-ui/grid/overview).
+You can explore the built-in theme swatches in the [live Telerik UI for Blazor demos](https://demos.telerik.com/blazor-ui/grid/overview).
 Use the **Change Theme** dropdown above each component example.
 To test how the available swatches affect the appearance of the Telerik UI for Blazor components, you can also check the [ThemeBuilder app](https://themebuilderapp.telerik.com).
 This tool provides the ability to [customize the existing themes and swatches]({%slug themes-custom%}).

 ## Using Built-in Swatches